SeaBa55/js_password_generator/README.md

 2) Select password character criteria.
 Must have at least one checked for the application to run.
 ![password generator demo](Assets/application-functionality-02.png)
-Note: All characters are selected by default.
+Note: All characters types are selected by default.

 3) Drag the slider to select desired password lenght.
 ![password generator demo](Assets/application-functionality-03.png)